Elvislim1991/music-streaming/README_ANALYTICS.md

 2. **How Error Handling Works:**
    - When a database error occurs (e.g., foreign key constraint violation), the system:
      - Logs detailed error information
+     - For foreign key violations:
+       - Intelligently parses the error message to extract the column name and invalid value
+       - Verifies the column exists in the DataFrame before attempting to filter
-     - For foreign key violations, identifies the specific records causing the issue
+       - Identifies and isolates the specific records causing the issue
-     - Sends problematic records to the dead letter queue
+       - Sends only the problematic records to the dead letter queue
-     - Attempts to process the remaining valid records
+       - Attempts to process the remaining valid records separately

 3. **Monitoring the Dead Letter Queue:**
    ```bash